skorudzhiev/WindowsServerHealthCheck/README.md

-# Windows Server Health Check
+# Windows Servers Health Check
 PS script to check list of windows servers for their uptime, 3389 port status, TermService and ProfSvc's

-* To Run the script create file named "server-list.txt", containing the list of server names and place it in a directory of your choice
+* To Run the script create file named "server-list.txt",
-* Change the directory path in the first and last line of the script
+* containing the list of server names and place it in the script's directory
 * Execute the script
 * When it is finished it will create results.txt file in the same directory